DCC-EX/dcc-ex.github.io/docs/ex-turntable/getting-started.rst

   :alt: Upload
   :scale: 70%

-Once the software is loaded successfully on to Turntable-EX, the stepper motor should automatically start rotating in an attempt to find its "home" position, which will be activated when the magnet at one end of the turntable comes in close proximity to the hall effect sensor.
+Once the software is loaded successfully on to |EX-TT|, the stepper motor should automatically start rotating in an attempt to find its "home" position, which will be activated when the magnet at one end of the turntable comes in close proximity to the hall effect sensor.

-If you don't have the magnet installed at this point, or if it is too far from the sensor, Turntable-EX will rotate several turns prior to flagging that homing has failed, and will then cease turning.
+If you don't have the magnet installed at this point, or if it is too far from the sensor, |EX-TT| will rotate several turns prior to flagging that homing has failed, and will then cease turning.
 The automatic calibration process will not commence if homing has failed.

 If your testing of the hall effect sensor in step 6 above succeeded, then the issue is likely to be the distance the magnet is from the sensor, and this will require adjustment.
-See :ref:`ex-turntable/ex-turntable/troubleshooting:troubleshooting turntable-ex` for further assistance if required.
+See :ref:`ex-turntable/ex-turntable/troubleshooting:troubleshooting ex-turntable` for further assistance if required.

 Automatic calibration
 ^^^^^^^^^^^^^^^^^^^^^

 .. note::

-  If you have loaded the code too soon, and the automatic calibration has succeeded and recorded an inaccurate step count, then have no fear as there is a command you can run on the CommandStation to reinitiate the calibration sequence which is outlined in the :ref:`ex-turntable/ex-turntable/test-and-tune:turntable-ex commands` section.
+  If you have loaded the code too soon, and the automatic calibration has succeeded and recorded an inaccurate step count, then have no fear as there is a command you can run on the CommandStation to reinitiate the calibration sequence which is outlined in the :ref:`ex-turntable/ex-turntable/test-and-tune:ex-turntable commands` section.

   Also, if you have enabled the `FULL_STEP_COUNT` option in "config.h", that will prevent automatic calibration occurring, refer to :ref:`ex-turntable/configure:full_step_count`.

-When Turntable-EX is first loaded onto your Arduino, and it has successfully performed the homing process outlined above, it will commence an automatic calibration sequence.
+When |EX-TT| is first loaded onto your Arduino, and it has successfully performed the homing process outlined above, it will commence an automatic calibration sequence.
 This involves several rotations of the turntable to ensure it is homed accurately, and is then able to count the steps required to complete a full rotation of the turntable.

 Once the calibration sequence has completed, it will display the step count for an entire rotation, which you should take note of for calculating the various positions in :ref:`ex-turntable/ex-turntable/test-and-tune:tuning your turntable positions`.